 Today, getting root canal treatment is often no more uncomfortable than having a filling.
 In fact, root canal treatment doesn’t cause pain but actually relieves it.
 Advances have made the treatment a virtually pain-free experience, many times accomplished in a single visit.

+Here at Health and Beauty Dentistry, we understand a great deal about pain management.
 With modern sedation techniques, the vast majority of patients report that they are comfortable during our dental procedures.

 Some patients may experience tooth pain initially and then it goes away on its own or with the help of antibiotics.
 Just because it has stopped hurting doesn’t mean it is no longer infected.
 Root canal treatment is designed to disinfect the inside of the tooth (the source of infection) and stop the spread of infection.